shannonasmith/Home-Lab/Metasploitable2/README.md

 ### 🎯 Objective

-Perform enumeration on a vulnerable Linux system, identify exposed services, and determine a viable path to gain root-level access.
+Perform enumeration on a vulnerable Linux system, identify exposed services, and gain root-level access.

-The system contained multiple known vulnerabilities, requiring analysis to determine the most effective exploitation strategy.

-This challenge focused on **service enumeration, vulnerability validation, and manual exploitation techniques**.

 ---